 Alara's Board of Directors supports the Corporate Governance Principles and Recommendations, 4th Edition (Governance Principles) made by the ASX Corporate Governance Council (Council).
 The Company's practices are largely consistent with the Governance Principles.
-The Board considers that the implementation of a small number of Governance Principles is not appropriate, however, for the reasons set out below in relation to the items concerned.
-The Board uses its best endeavours to ensure that exceptions to the Governance Principles minimised, and do not have a negative impact on the Company or its stakeholders.
+The Board considers that the implementation of a small number of Governance Principles is not appropriate, for the reasons set out below in relation to the items concerned.
+The Board uses its best endeavours to ensure that exceptions to the Governance Principles are kept to a minimum, and do not have a negative impact on the Company or its stakeholders.

-This Corporate Governance Statement (Statement) discloses the extent to which the Company has followed the Governance Principles during its latest full-year Reporting Period, as summarised below:
+As required by the ASX Listing Rules, this Corporate Governance Statement (Statement) discloses the extent to which the Company has followed the Governance Principles during the Reporting Period, as summarised below: